 Longshore & Harbor Workers Compensation Act

-The Houston law office of Brian White & Associates can assist you in determining if your injury is covered under the Longshore & Harbor Workers’ Compensation Act or under the Jones Act.
-If you work on a vessel in a navigable waters, but are not classified as a “seamen,” you may be covered under the Longshore & Harbors act, which covers workers who work on navigable waters in the U.S., or in adjoining areas used in loading, unloading, repairing and building a vessel.
+The Houston law office of Attorney Brian White & Associates, P.C. can assist you in determining if your injury is covered under the Longshore & Harbor Workers’ Compensation Act or under the Jones Act.
+If you work on a vessel in navigable waters but are not classified as a “seamen,” you may be covered under the Longshore & Harbors Act.
+This Act covers workers who work on navigable waters in the U.S., or in adjoining areas used in loading, unloading, repairing, and building a vessel.
 These workers are not considered Jones Act “seamen.”

 The Longshore & Harbor Workers’ Compensation Act is designed to bridge the gap between the Jones Act, which covers all seamen, and workers covered under state workers compensation, which specifically prohibits covering anyone employed on navigable waters.
 Office staff performing clerical functions onshore are typically covered under state workers’ compensation.